DiscontinuedUpdate: Saucony Peregrine 8

 The sizing schemes for the Saucony Peregrine 7 agree to the regular preferences of runners.
 The available width for the men and women’s versions is medium.
 It is able to accommodate those who have medium sized feet.
 Its semi-curved shape mimics the natural shape of the human foot.

 The outsole unit of the Saucony Peregrine 7 makes use of the PWRTRAC material, which is a rubber compound that’s long-lasting and aggressive against the unpredictable terrain.
 It covers the mid-sole foam and protects it from the abrasive nature of the trails.
 It also delivers traction.
+The PWRTRAC material is also utilized in the outsole of the Peregrin 8 running shoe.

 Multidirectional gripping lugs with hexagonal shapes significantly enhance the traction by acting as claws that cling onto the surfaces.
 They also make upward and downward traversals much easier because of their aggressive structure and composition.